cunnie/writings/i_am_become_forever.md

 type of threat and how to mitigate it."

 Tyrion continued, "And there are threats he can't do anything about, so he doesn't care about them.
-For example, our Sun suddenly going Nova.
+For example, our Sun suddenly going nova.
 He can't do anything to stop it, so he doesn't waste cycles on it.
 But this?
 Something that allows humans to do things that they shouldn't be able to do — that worries him.
 A lot.
 What worries him the most is that he hasn't found a limit to their abilities.
-That's what made me want to stop you from playing _Fur Elise_ on the fiber optic cable connecting us to them?"
+That's what made me want to stop you from playing _Fur Elise_ on the fiber optic cable connecting us to them."

 "Wait, that silvery strand is a fiber optic cable to Gates?"